 - pre-emptive control of other herds/flocks close to infected animals

-- animal welfare reasons, such as where transport to an abattoir cannot occur due to transport restrictions causing on-farm overcrowding or feed shortages; and
+- animal welfare reasons, such as where transport restrictions are in place or staff shortages at abattoirs causing on-farm overcrowding or feed shortages; and

 - natural disasters.

-What are the animal welfare concerns with mass euthanasia?
+The animal welfare concerns associated with mass euthanasia

 - Animal handling and restraint prior to killing